 Under the FOI Act a report of investigation may be tabled in Parliament.
+7

 The PDP Act authorises OVIC to publish a report or recommendations made in relation to its functions when doing so would be in the public interest.
-It is ordinarily in the public interest to publish reports of regulatory action, so in most cases this will occur, unless there is a compelling reason not to.
+8

-When deciding whether publication is in the public interest, OVIC will consider:

-- whether the issues are of significant public concern; - whether the issues are already in the public domain; - the educational value regarding the issue and the potential to encourage reform; - the potential deterrent to other government regulated bodies in relation to the issue; - whether publication will demonstrate public accountability in OVIC's regulatory action; and
+- When deciding whether publication is in the public interest, OVIC will consider, amongst other things: - whether the issues are of significant public concern; - whether the issues are already in the public domain; - the educational value regarding the issue and the potential to encourage reform; - the potential deterrent to other government regulated bodies in relation to the issue; - whether publication will demonstrate public accountability in OVIC's regulatory action; and

-&lt;sup>7 Section 61T(1), Freedom of Information Act 1982 (Vic).
+7 Section 61T(1), Freedom of Information Act 1982 (Vic).

-&lt;sup>8 Section 111(3), Privacy and Data Protection Act 2014 (Vic).
+8 Section 111(3), Privacy and Data Protection Act 2014 (Vic).